-Introducing a simple SRS notification of these enterprises based on the EDS and the Taxpayer Rating System to warn the directors that their company has been showing a pattern of financial distress could directly alert members of the management board.
+Introducing a simple SRS notification of these enterprises based on the EDS and the Taxpayer Rating System to warn the directors that their company has been showing a pattern of financial distress could directly alert members of the management board

-The Ministry of Justice has provided information on the results of the ongoing implementation of Moneyval recommendations,54 including the removal of shell companies from the Register of Enterprises, and has carried out other risk mitigation measures relating to legal entities and arrangements in Latvia, such as removing enterprises with no economic activity from the Register of Enterprises (32,846 enterprises liquidated in 2018 and 2019) and verifying the credibility of data on the beneficial ownership of all registered entities.
-The authors of this report are pleased that Latvia is making necessary efforts to ensure transparency of beneficial ownership of legal entities and scale of asset and business transfer, on the one hand, and on legislative, practical and institutional obstacles to the successful prevention of this practice, on the other hand.
+The Ministry of Justice has provided information on the results of the ongoing implementation of Moneyval recommendations, 54 including the removal of shell companies from the Register of Enterprises, and has carried out other risk mitigation measures relating to legal entities and arrangements in Latvia, such as removing enterprises with no economic activity from the Register of Enterprises (32,846 enterprises liquidated in 2018 and 2019) and verifying the credibility of data on the beneficial ownership of all registered entities.
+The authors of this report are pleased that Latvia is making necessary efforts to ensure transparency of beneficial ownership of legal entities and is disactivating dormant entities.
+However, light needs to be shed on the most popular methods, trends and scale of asset and business transfer, on the one hand, and on legislative, practical and institutional obstacles to the successful prevention of this practice, on the other hand.